MusicGenerator/mumble-ruby-pluginbot-docs/explain_the_config.rst

 * Default: true
 * Possible values: true, false

 If true the bot encodes with a variable bitrate.
-If 0, "no" nor false it encodes with a constant bitrate.
+If false it encodes with a constant bitrate.

 mumble:bitrate
 ^^^^^^^^^^^^^^